-The Lodge has many visitors throughout the day and so, while you are still welcome to collect post and parcels from the Lodge, or ask for directions etc, we would ask initially that you only make essential trips to the Lodge.
-If you are collecting post from your pigeonhole see if others in your household would like you to collect theirs at the same time.
+The Lodge has many visitors throughout the day so if you are collecting post from your pigeonhole see if others in your household would like you to collect theirs at the same time.
 If you are collecting signed-for items on their behalf, they will need to email the Lodge to give permission.

 The ICT department will still be available to help you with your IT problems.